 The weather has broken, and new things are springing up everywhere.
 It’s time to add that extra room you’ve been wanting:

-- Extend your fun in the sun with more outdoor living and entertaining space.
-Add a porch or patio.
+- Extend your fun in the sun with more outdoor living and entertaining space by adding a porch or patio

 - Add an enclosed sunroom so you can extend your summer